jakobib/phdthesis2013/README.md

 * The version originally submitted for review in January 2013.
 The document is printed in A4 paper format and tagged as `voss20130107` in the repository.

+* A versions published as book at print-on-demand publisher CreateSpace with ISBN 1-4909-3186-4.
+Paper format is 6.69 inch x 9.61 inch.

 * The version submitted for deposit at Humboldt University document server
   <http://edoc.hu-berlin.de/>.
-The paper format is A5.
+Paper format is A4 with same pagination as

-* A versions published as book at print-on-demand publisher CreateSpace with ISBN 1-4909-3186-4.
+  the print-on-demand version.

 ## Using this repository